 How to Break the Narcissistic Supply Cycle

 When ending a relationship with a narcissist, you should understand that you won’t get the closure you’d like.
-Dealing with a narcissist isn’t easy, especially if you are a primary source.
+Dealing with a narcissist isn’t easy, especially if you are a primary source of their supply.
 However, in order to protect your sanity, you must stop the abuse and cut off all supply if possible.

-Here are six tips for breaking the cycle of narcissistic supply:
+Here are tips for breaking the cycle of narcissistic supply:

-One way to break the cycle is to go “No Contact,” which involves completely removing the narcissist from your life.
+One way to break the cycle is to go “no contact” with the narcissist, which involves completely removing the narcissist from your life.
 This strategy is proven to work as long as you commit to it.
 Unfortunately, it is sometimes impossible to completely do so.

 In these cases, you can disarm the narcissist when they try to engage.
 You can also employ another strategy known as the “Grey Rock” Method, which involves only necessary contact and the removal of your emotions.3